 Want to know more about Veruschka and Rubartelli?

-As well as Veruschka’s own website, there are various books, including an autobiography, in German (which unfortunately I can’t read).
+As well as Veruschka’s own website and an article in Vogue, which includes a link to Rubartelli’s Instagram diary, there are various books, including an autobiography, in German (which unfortunately I can’t read).
 Here, to be getting on with, are my main sources…

 - Michael Gross’s book, Model: The Ugly Business of Beautiful Women, for a great overview of Veruschka’s career as a fashion model (the lengthy quote above comes from here)